GraceWorks’ mission is to help our neighbors in need, and all who come are helped to the best of our ability.

-“This program is not for everybody,” Boyd said.
+“This program is not for everybody,” Sanchez said.
 “Confronting yourself is hard.
 But that’s what you have to do when you want to move forward.”

 This woman had the courage and determination to do just that.
-All she need was the encouragement and the tools provided by GraceWorks’ new program.
+All she need was the encouragement and the tools provided by GraceWorks’ newest program.

 Learn more about Stepping Forward here.